“I have bled. Rivers of blood. Rivers of tears. But I can’t see how to atone.”

 Caroline makes her way to the drop-down staircase leading into the house proper.
 The blast of cold air when she drops the stairs is like a wave from heaven against the heat.
 It’s a small matter to make it to her room without being seen by her roommate.
 The shower that follows is merciful.
 It can’t wash away sweat, but it gets grime, blood, and fatigue.
 It’s a simple human experience—or close to it.
 A fresh start.
 A moment to clear her head.

 She’s not surprised, though, when she finds Aimee sitting on her bed as she emerges from the master bath in a towel.

-GM: The shorter woman sits on the bed’s corner with her arms crossed, wearing a simple t-shirt and pair of sweats for pajamas.
-Her previous look of relief at being rescued from Orson’s clutches has given way to one of confusion, hurt, and just a bit of anger.
+GM: The shorter woman sits on the bed’s corner with her arms crossed.
+She’s wearing a simple t-shirt and pair of sweats for pajamas.

 “Where the hell were you?”

 Caroline: “You don’t even want to know.”
 Caroline rubs a towel against her hair.
 “That last night of Decadence kicked over a hornet’s nest, even before the archbishop was involved.
 I’ve been trying to stifle the response.
 I’m glad you made it home all right, though.
 No further threats from the archbishop, I presume?”

 GM: Aimee blinks for a moment.
 “No, thank God, there haven’t been.
 And yeah, I do.
 I really do.
 You just disappear, get all your family worrying, and your uncle… God, Caroline, do you even know what that… what he tried to do?
 All because you went missing?”

 Caroline: Caroline raises her voice over Aimee’s.
 “What do you think happened when I went missing that night?”
 Her words are hard, cold.
 “We got separated, I lost my phone, and you must have seen how ugly the crowds got.
 They were worried?
 You were worried?
 You were right to be.”